Strengthening security and noise resistance in one-way quantum key distribution protocols through hypercube-based quantum walks: Noise Resistance Analysis

 This subsection describes the noise models used to evaluate the maximum tolerable \ac{qer} for a positive key rate (i.e., $r > 0$) and to assess protocol robustness.
 For replicability, we employ Qiskit's built-in single-qubit noise models: depolarizing error~\cite{qiskit_depolarizing_error} and combined amplitude-phase damping error~\cite{noise_damping,qiskit_amplitude_damping,qkd_noisy_channels,quantum_error_correction_qubit}, which simulate realistic quantum channel noise~\cite{robustness_channel_noise}.
-Depolarizing error models random perturbations from imperfect gates, while amplitude damping describes energy loss, such as photon loss or qubit relaxation~\cite{excitation_damping_quantum_channels,amplitude_damping_codes}, and phase damping captures dephasing, reducing coherence without changing populations~\cite{qkd_noisy_channels,quantum_error_correction_qubit,qiskit_phase_damping}.
-Using a unified amplitude-phase damping model simplifies simulations, ensures consistency across qubits, and provides accurate \ac{qer} estimates efficiently.
-Errors are applied via \texttt{add\_all\_qubit\_quantum\_error}~\cite{qiskit_noise_models}, affecting both walker and coin qubits.
-While less precise than custom multi-qubit models~\cite{vlachou_qkd_quantum_walks}, this approach prioritizes replicability and practical implementation.
-Furthermore, formal definitions of the noise models used are given in Appendix~\ref{apn:noise_models}.
+The depolarizing channel models random gate errors by randomly replacing the qubit state with the maximally mixed state with probability $\lambda$, effectively simulating imperfect gate operations~\cite{qiskit_depolarizing_error}.
+Amplitude damping describes energy loss such as photon loss or qubit relaxation~\cite{excitation_damping_quantum_channels,amplitude_damping_codes}, while phase damping captures dephasing, reducing coherence without changing populations~\cite{qkd_noisy_channels,quantum_error_correction_qubit,qiskit_phase_damping}.
+The combined amplitude-phase damping channel composes the two, capturing both energy loss and dephasing within a single unified noise model.
+Errors are applied uniformly to all qubits via add\_all\_qubit\_quantum\_error~\cite{qiskit_noise_models}, affecting both walker and coin registers.
+While less precise than custom multi-qubit models~\cite{vlachou_qkd_quantum_walks}, this approach ensures consistency across qubits and straightforward comparability of results.
 The maximally tolerated \ac{qer}, measuring discrepancies between Alice and Bob when using the same basis, is defined as: